ErikBoesen/gimp-web/content/release-notes/gimp-2.10.md

 Some of the GEGL-based filters have OpenCL version for hardware acceleration.
 This will come in handy, if OpenCL drivers work well for you.
+Furthermore many operations can come multi-threaded to use your processor at their full power.

 ## Usability improvements